stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

+For example the type of the `VkApplicationInfo` structure is set to `APPLICATION_INFO`.
 This saves us the effort of having to manually populate this field when we use the structure - a nice bonus.

 The template for a Vulkan structure is slightly more complicated than the enumerations: